Cultural impact of Whitney Houston: As a gay icon

 In his book, Gay Icons: The (Mostly) Female Entertainers Gay Men Love (2018), French academic Georges-Claude Guilbert wrote, "I do not think that anyone would dispute Houston’s gay iconicity...
 She was beautiful, she was black, she was fierce (sometimes), she sang dance music."
 Said Gerrick Kennedy in 2022 to CNN: "She was really the first one to do those big house remixes in a way we weren’t really seeing from Black girls.
 There was an element of performance in a space where queer people, especially Black queer people, were able to find freedom and liberation.
 That’s our connection with diva figures – how they make us feel, and it’s usually rooted in some form of liberation."
 Kennedy noted the release of Houston's critically acclaimed 1998 album, My Love Is Your Love, as "the moment when I, a Black queer boy growing up in the Midwest, which was super oppressive, felt free."

 During her Billboard interview promoting her album, Born This Way, Lady Gaga referenced Houston alongside other female icons of the 1990s era, including Madonna, TLC and En Vogue as female artists who "were making very empowering music for women and the gay community and all kind of disenfranchised communities, the lyrics and the melodies were very poignant and very gospel and very spiritual", using them as influence into the creation of her hit of the same name.
 At the 2011 Grammy Awards, while accepting the Grammy for Best Pop Vocal Album for her 2009 EP, The Fame Monster, Gaga directly thanked Houston for inspiring "Born This Way".

+Like most of her peers and contemporaries, Houston has become imitated and portrayed by drag queens over the years.
+Several drag performers such as Morgan McMichaels, Moltyn Decadence, Mimi Imfurst, Cherry Pop and Brenda Dahling have all imitated Houston's onstage mannerisms, wardrobe and performance style.
+Houston's "Queen of the Night" attire was also emulated by drag queens.

+Popular drag queen performer Trinity K. Bonet has often impersonated Houston during her performances.
+Bonet appeared as Houston for an opening sketch of an Ellen episode in June 2019.